LlamaFlowJs/LlamaFlowJs/apps/docs/docs/modules/llms/index.md

 # Large Language Models (LLMs)

 The LLM is responsible for reading text and generating natural language responses to queries.
-By default, LlamaIndex.TS uses `gpt-3.5-turbo`.
+By default, LlamaFlow uses `gpt-3.5-turbo`.

 The LLM can be explicitly updated through `Settings`.